vanallenlab/deconstruct_sigs_py/README.md

 Given a MAF or folder of MAF files, find the optimal linear combination of COSMIC mutational signatures that best describe the sample's SNV trinucleotide context distribution.

+A Python implementation of the DeconstructSigs algorithm described in https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0893-4.
+Modeled after the R implementation coded by Rachel Rosenthal which can be found at https://github.com/raerose01/deconstructSigs.

+From the GenomeBiology description:
+    The deconstructSigs approach determines the linear combination of pre-defined signatures that most accurately reconstructs the mutational profile of a single tumor sample.
+It uses a multiple linear regression model with the caveat that any coefficient must be greater than 0, as negative contributions make no biological sense.

 Installation
 ------------
 Click the green Clone or Download button above, copy the presented web URL, and then paste it into your terminal, preceded by the command 'git clone'.